spekframework/spek/docs/guide/2.x/breaking-changes.md

 ## JUnit Platform
 `JUnit Platform` is now only used as a runner, instead of driving the whole discovery and execution phases.
-It now uses `spek2` as the test engine name to allow having Spek `1.x` and `2.x` tests in the same project.
+It now uses `spek2` as the test engine name to allow having `1.x` and `2.x` tests in the same project.
+This will pave the way to support Kotlin multiplatform projects.

 ## Removed Extensions
 The following extensions are removed.